Wernfried/xml-twig/doc/twig.md

 <a name="Twig+text"></a>

 ### twig.text ⇒ <code>string</code>
 The text of the element.
-No matter if given as text or CDATA entity
+No matter if given as text or CDATA entity.
+If option `trim: true`, then whitespace from both ends of the string are removed

 **Kind**: instance property of [<code>Twig</code>](#Twig)
 **Returns**: <code>string</code> - Element text or empty string